JumperBot/Java-SomeUtils/src/SomeUtils/DynamicArray/README.md

 public DynamicArray(final T[] newArr);
 ```

-Create an instance with or without an initial array.
+Create an instance with or without an array preset.

 ---